+The most studied source of interoceptive signalling is the heart.
+As an intrinsic oscillator, the heart has two phases: in the systole phase the heart ejects the blood, whereas in the diastole phase it refills.
 Both phases together comprise a full cardiac cycle.
 Previous studies have shown that participants' responses to stimuli vary according to the phase of the cardiac cycle in which exteroceptive stimuli are presented.
-Perceptual sensitivity to painful, visual, tactile, and auditory stimuli are typically reduced when they are presented in systole compared with diastole (AI et al., 2020; Edwards et al., 2001; Edwards et al., 2007; Grund et al., 2022; McIntyre et al., 2006; Motyka et al., 2019; Pramme et al., 2016).
-It has been proposed that these effects reflect cardiac-related sensory attenuation due to the competing allocation of attentional resources (Berntson and Khalsa, 2021; Critchley and Garfinkel, 2018; Khalsa et al., 2018) during periods of afferent signalling from the baroreceptors in systole (Critchley and Harrison, 2013; Garfinkel et al., 2014).
+Perceptual sensitivity to painful, visual, tactile, and auditory stimuli are typically reduced when they are presented in systole compared with diastole (Al et al., 2020; Edwards et al., 2001, 2007; Grund et al., 2022; McIntyre et al., 2006; Motyka et al., 2019; Pramme et al., 2016).
+It has been proposed that these effects reflect cardiac-related sensory attenuation due to the competing allocation of attentional resources (Berntson & Khalsa, 2021; Critchley & Garfinkel, 2018; Khalsa et al., 2013; Garfinkel et al., 2014).
 Overall, the current framework proposes that perceptual sensitivity is reduced during the systole phase of the cardiac cycle due to concurrent and transient cardiac-related afferent signals, whereas it is heightened during the diastole phase of the cycle.

-The effects of the cardiac cycle and its phases on the processing of exteroceptive information have been shown by presenting brief stimuli to participants.
+The effects of the cardiac cycle and its phases on the processing of exteroceptive information have been shown by briefly presenting stimuli to participants.
 These stimuli are timed to occur during the participants' systole or diastole phases.
-However, in our everyday lives, exteroceptive stimuli are highly unlikely to be presented to us passively in a cardiac phase-dependent manner.
+However, in our everyday lives, exteroceptive stimuli are not likely to be presented to us passively and in a cardiac phase dependent manner.
 Here and in our previous work, we have adopted a more ecological approach in which participants actively seek information through the movement and control of the sensor apparatus (freely moving to seek sense data, i.e., active sensing).
-In this context, we have recently shown that in an active sampling visual paradigm, saccades, and visual fixations are coupled to the systole and diastole phases of the cardiac cycle (Galvez-Pol et al., 2020b).
+In this context, we have recently shown that in an active sampling visual paradigm, saccades and visual fixations are coupled to the systole and diastole phases of the cardiac cycle (Galvez-Pol et al., 2020).
 These results are consistent with the hypothesis that interoceptive and exteroceptive processing adjust to each other by sampling the environment during the most quiescent periods of the cardiac cycle (visual fixations during diastole).
 In the present study, we expand upon this and other work in active vision (Kunzendorf et al., 2019; Ohl et al., 2016) to test the prediction that when we move to touch objects, we do so in a manner that reflects the relative perceptual sensitives of touching in systole and diastole.